phreppo/rat/README.md

 # Build (you just need to do this once)
 docker build . -t rat:latest

+# Run rat in interactive mode
+docker run -it rat:latest

 # Example of running rat with arguments
 docker run rat:latest rat --regex '(a|a)*b'
 ```